[avatar]

 2020

 David Taro spends most of his life in a box room in South London either doing his day job in publishing (boo!) or writing and producing music (yay!). #indie #pop #rock & #blues.
-Influences: the Beatles, the Stones, Randy Newman, blues (various), Tom Waits, Elton John, Billy Joel, Paul Simon, The Band, Aimee Mann that kind of thing.
+Influences: the Beatles, Randy Newman, blues (various), Tom Waits, Elton John, Billy Joel, Paul Simon, The Band, Aimee Mann that kind of thing.

 Songs